polyaxon/polyaxon/site/docs/intro/concepts/runtime-concepts.md

 ### DAG

-A `DAG` is a powerful tool to describe dependencies between operations, it allows to author a directed acyclic graph of operation with first class support for states and artifacts dependencies.
+A `DAG` is a powerful tool to describe dependencies between operations, it allows to author a directed acyclic graph of operations with first class support for states and artifacts dependencies.

 <blockquote class="light">Please refer to <a href="/docs/automation/flow-engine/">automation/flow-engine</a> for more details.</blockquote>